apduvuri/Migrate-to-AzureDBPostgreSQL/README.md

 - [**Using the Azure ARM Template - Migrate from IaaS to Azure Database for PostgreSQL - Flexible server (Offline)**](migration-service-Azure-DB-PostgreSQL/Offline-Migrations/IaaS-to-Flexible-offline-migration-using-ARM-Template.md)

 ## Start your online migration

+> [!NOTE]
+> This section of the document pertains to the online migration feature.
+For source Azure Database for PostgreSQL Single Server, online feature is currently in public preview, and a detailed tutorial can be found in the main documentation.
+For users migrating from a source such as an Azure VM, AWS, or on-premises environments, the preview feature must be enabled through the Azure Portal.

 - Sign in to the Azure Portal at https://portal.azure.com.
 - Search for "Preview features" in the Azure portal search bar.